-Boolean search is a type of search that allows you to combine keywords, as well as add modifiers (AND, OR, NOT) to produce more relevant results.
+Boolean search is a type of search that allows you to combine keywords, as well as add modifiers (AND, OR, NOT) along with the add (+) or subtract (-) symbols to produce more relevant results.

 By inputting a Boolean search string into LinkedIn’s search bar you can get precisely the results you are looking for, including filtering prospects by current/past company, current/past title, zip code radius, location, industry etc.

 Sifting through LinkedIn’s 500 million users can feel like looking for a needle in a haystack, but by performing a more precise search you can eliminate irrelevant records efficiently, leaving you with a list of perfect prospects.

 By containing multiple terms in brackets they can be treated as a separate combined term.

 Used before keywords to search for that term inside user job titles.

 Group around two or more words to create a phrase search.

 Used to add another term to the search.

 Used to negative match (delete) a term from a search.

 Used to broaden a search string.